patrick21081995/VISKOSITAS/README.md

 - Fixed a bug in time (t (s)) related in high percentage/mass fraction in V₂O₅ (vanadium pentoxide).
 - Decreasing the time execution.

+0.3.0 (October 16th, 2021)

+- Added 30 lines for calculating viscosity.
+- Using Cut, Copy and Delete in the Edit menu.
+There is also the Paste mechanism (classic "Ctrl+C Ctrl+V") in the application.
+- Button "Calculate Viscosity (log η)" in the main menu.
+- Time execution (t (s) ) in the bottom of the application.
+Decreasing the time execution.

 Contact:

 - E-mail: patrick.dosanjos@outlook.com